National Programs

 The Innovation Fellowship

-Eligibility: Ages 18+, household income under $60,000 ($55,000 for Atlanta), be a resident of the New York City Metropolitan Area, Newark, Atlanta, Baltimore-Washington Metropolitan Area, or Los Angeles.
+Eligibility: Ages 18+, household income under $60,000 (or $55,000 for Atlanta), and lives in the New York City Metro Area, Newark, Atlanta, Los Angeles, or the Baltimore–Washington Metro Area.

 Learn More